Little Marcy

 Little Marcy Sings Sabbath Songs (cassette, at least; label/# unknown)

-Little Marcy LPs (Word)
+Little Marcy LPs (Word & other)

 Rating